georgialoper/strongly-typed-css-stirtrek-2023/pages/vanilla-extract/3_globalStyle.md

 ```

 <!--
-The I can go over to my app.tsx component
+Then I can go over to my app.tsx parent component

 click